wmde/wikibase-release-pipeline/docs/adr/0002-tarball-hosting.md

 - Poor documentation (https://wikitech.wikimedia.org/wiki/Releases.wikimedia.org) for what we are looking for.
 - Seemingly bound to puppet/modules/releases repository for configuration
 - No direct control, needs negotiation.
-- Does not seem to be hosting any other extensions (ExtensionDistributor seems to be the desired place for these)
+- Does not seem to be hosting any other extensions (ExtensionDistributor seems to be the desired place for these).
+However, Mediawiki with bundled extensions is released there https://releases.wikimedia.org/mediawiki/1.35/

 ## Wikiba.se

 #### pros:

 - WMDE owned means direct control
 - The official site for Wikibase

 #### cons: